-First Known Use of RADIATION THERAPY
+First Known Use of radiation therapy

-Seen & Heard
+Seen and Heard

 What made you want to look up radiation therapy?
 Please tell us where you read or heard it (including the quote, if possible).